AzucenaGrecia/Typst-Resume/personal-cv/cv.typ

   location: [Santiago, Chile],
   items: (
   [Built a Nest.js microservice for INE biometric validation via SOAP, reducing processing from 5 hours to 3 minutes and enhancing security.
-Deployed with Docker/Kubernetes, CI/CD via GitHub Actions, and Grafana monitoring.], [Optimized document validation workflows by integrating AWS services (Lambda, DynamoDB, S3), reducing manual processing time by 37%.], [Implemented A/B testing with Flagsmith to enhance user onboarding, leveraging Next.js and Nest.js with MySQL.], [Led a proof of concept using LangChain, Python, and OpenAI’s API to automate legal document reviews.], ),
+Deployed with Docker/Kubernetes, CI/CD via GitHub Actions, and Grafana monitoring.], [Optimized document validation workflows by integrating AWS services (Lambda, DynamoDB, S3) and enhancing the UI of both the client and internal platforms using Next.js and React, reducing manual processing time by 37%.], [Implemented A/B testing with Flagsmith to enhance user onboarding, leveraging Next.js and Nest.js with MySQL.], [Led a proof of concept using LangChain, Python, and OpenAI’s API to automate legal document reviews.], ),